The new Gods of esports are paralyzed from the neck down

 "Everyone just felt the need to take this further and really make sure we finish what we started with Chris," he says.

-Jacobs, who had a short time to get to know Scott after joining the Gods, says they're currently in the process of designing a team logo, a shield emblazoned with the Quad Gods name backed by a set of rising wings.
+Jacobs, who had a short time to get to know Scott after joining the Gods, says they're in the process of designing a team logo, a shield emblazoned with the Quad Gods name backed by a set of rising wings.
 It's a small tribute to Scott, who was fascinated by the Greek myth of Icarus and spent so much of his life diving out of planes.

 "He wasn't going to let nothing stop him even though he was paralyzed from the neck down."
 Jacobs says.
 "He was just an example of somebody that kept pushing on without giving up."